Matija Mazarek: Reports

 He wrote notable reports to Vatican during the second half of the 18th century.
-Those reports include description about migrations of people from Malësia (region now divided by Montenegro and Albania) to region he referred to as Serbia (modern-day Kosovo).
-In 1792 he reported that villages around Đakovica received influx of Catholics from Albania.
+Those reports include description about migrations of people from Malësia (region now divided by Montenegro and Albania) to a region he called Serbia (Kosovo is the likely region).
+In 1792 he reported that villages around Gjakova received influx of Catholics from Albania.

 His reports include many complaints about Albanians who arrived from Malesia.
 His prayers included "Ab albanensibus libera nos Domine" (Lord, save us from Albanians).